GLOBAL MARKETS-Growth, European worries send shares lower

 Chinese Premier Wen Jiabao said on Sunday that more aggressive efforts to fine-tune economic policies were needed to support an economy still under downward pressure.

+Neither man is a voting member of the Fed’s policy setting committee this year, but both will be in 2013.

+Top European shares hit one-week lows, extending their decline into a fourth session on Monday but only after a choppy session with the summer vacation season starting to take its toll on volumes.
+The FTSEurofirst 300 index was down 0.4 percent at 1,029.82 points.

-The MSCI world index, hit by a weaker session in Asia, was down 0.8 percent, a fourth straight day of declines.
+The MSCI world index, hit by a weaker session in Asia, was down 0.4 percent at 309.85 points, a fourth straight day of declines.

-In the United States, investors were braced for the release of Alcoa’s quarterly results after the Wall Street close.
+In the United States, investors were braced for the release of Alcoa earnings after the Wall Street close.
 This will mark the official start of the next reporting season.

-Corporate outlooks are at their most negative in nearly four years and companies that have already reported have shown lackluster growth.
-Nearly two dozen S&P firms have already cited Europe’s woes - which seem to be worsening - as a concern.

-“Ultimately the question is are companies making money - are lower gas prices translating into enough of a relief for consumers that they are spending money on other goods and services - so the next quarter will tell us exactly how sustainable this recovery is,” said Gordon Charlop, managing director at Rosenblatt Securities in New York.
+Corporate earnings as a whole are expected to grow 5.8 percent from the same quarter last year but this is largely due to Bank of America, which recorded a large loss in the year-ago quarter from its mortgage settlement.

+Excluding Bank of America, the growth rate falls to 0.7 percent, which would be the worst growth since the last quarter of 2008 when the financial crisis was at its peak.

+Gold dropped to its lowest in almost two weeks of $1,575.89 an ounce at one point, before edging back to be little changed $1,581.70 as investors battled to decide which direction to move in.

+“The market is not sure where prices should go and the sentiment is fragile,” said Lynette Tan, an analyst at Phillip Futures.

-Oil rose as talks to resolve a strike in Norway failed over the weekend, causing supply worries to offset concerns about weaker demand from slowing growth.
+Oil was rising clearly, however, as talks to resolve a strike in Norway failed over the weekend, causing supply worries to offset concerns about weaker demand from slowing growth.